DCC-EX/dcc-ex.github.io/docs/get-started/wifi-setup.rst

 There are many ways to add Wifi to your CS.
 We will cover three methods here.
 You may need to know a little bit about networking, but if you can get your phone and your Roku to connect to your network, you can do this.

-You should be able to apply what you learn here to using other boards, but you can ask us for help using any of the links on our `Support Page <../support/get-support.md>`_ if you have a question.
+You should be able to apply what you learn here to using other boards, but you can ask us for help using any of the contact links on our `Support Page <../support/get-support.md>`_ if you have a question.

+Note that you can click on any of the images to make them larger.

-For a video to help you click,`Adding WiFi To Your Command Station <https://www.youtube.com/watch?v=N6TWR7fIl0A&t=5s>`_
+For a video to help you click below.

+   .. raw:: html

+      <iframe width="336" height="189" src="https://www.youtube.com/embed/N6TWR7fIl0A" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Why Use WiFi?
 -------------

-With the base Command Station (CS) consisting of an Arduino Mega and an Arduino Motor Shield, you must use a serial cable to connect to a computer to run JMRI, our exWebThrottle, or other controller.
+With the base Command Station (CS) consisting of an Arduino Mega and an Arduino Motor Shield, you must use a serial cable to connect to a computer to run JMRI, to our WebThrottle-EX, or to other controller.
 The controller is what sends commands to the CS to run your trains and control your accessories.

-You can already go wireless when using software like JMRI.
+You can already go wireless when using software like JMRI and WiThrottle.
 But this requires you to connect your CS to a computer.
 With CommandStation-EX WiFi, you can connect directly to your CS from any WiThrottle capable throttle, such as the Engine Driver phone app.

 Compatible Boards
 -----------------